Aswabor/TWB/src/site/notes/The U5/Sidekicks/Octarapax.md

 >
 > ***Ink Cloud.*** (Recharges after a Short or Long Rest).
 While underwater, the krasis can use a bonus action to expel a cloud of ink and then move up to its speed.
 The ink cloud is stationary and fills a 20-foot-radius sphere centered on a point in the krasis's space before it moves.
 The sphere is heavily obscured until the ink dis- perses after l minute.
 A strong current also disperses the ink cloud.
 >
-> ***Crabber.*** When the Krasis hits a creature with its arms, the target is grappled (escape DC 19) by a specialized grasping appendage on the Krasis.
+> ***Grabber.*** When the Krasis hits a creature with its arms, the target is grappled (escape DC 19) by a specialized grasping appendage on the Krasis.
 It can have only one creature grappled in this way at a time.
 > ### Actions
 > ***Multiattack.*** The Krasis makes three attacks: one with its bite and two with its arms.
 >